 Discussion

+With this study we examined the ability of nectar-feeding bats for second-order learning.
+This is ability would enhance their flexibility in a dynamically changing foraging environment.
 In our experiment wild nectar-feeding bats participated in a spatial serial reversal learning task with two potentially rewarding options that repeatedly alternated their rewarding properties.

 We found that the bats quickly located the rewarding location and made most of their visits to it.
 The bats responded to their accumulating experience of reinforcement and lack of reinforcement in the serial reversal learning task by switching to the newly-rewarding option more swiftly and making a majority but decreasing number of their visits to the rewarding flower over the course of the night.

-The first aim of our experiment was to see if the bats showed first-order learning by responding to the change in the flowers’ rewarding properties.
+[I suggest to omit the following paragraph.
+At least it should not be introduced as a goal that we wanted to test for presence of reinforcement learning.
+That would be too basic.]

 This seemed unambiguously to be the case (Figure 2).
 The difference between something and nothing (which was the choice presented by the experiment) is the easiest possible discrimination test and the bats showed a near-exclusive preference for the rewarding option on all three nights.
 As the rewarding properties reversed between the two flowers, the bats re-established a high preference for the rewarding flower by the first bin of ten visits after a reversal and maintained it until the next reversal.